danimatasd/MUJOCO-AIDL/README.md

 2. The algorithm improved the model's running performance over time, as evidenced by the videos, with a maximum reward of 5734 achieved during training.

-3. The entropy started at 8.515 and went down to -6.949 in 46230 episodes, which suggests that the policy became more deterministic as the training progressed, but we can see in graphs, once the entropy became negative, the reward suddenly fell, as you can see in the last two videos.
+3. The entropy started at 8.515 and went down to -6.949 in 46230 episodes, which suggests that the policy became more deterministic as the training progressed, but we can see in graphs, once the entropy became negative, the reward suddenly fell, as you can see in the last video.

 <br/>